 Chloë Grace Moretz,

-The outcast teenager Carrie White is bullied by her mates at high-school.
-Her mother Margaret White is a pious and paranoid woman that sees sin everywhere and the need of self- inflict punishment.
-When Carrie has her first period, she does not understand what is happening to her and her mates humiliate her in the changing room.
+The outcast teenager Carrie White is bullied by her classmates at high-school.
+Her mother Margaret White is a pious and paranoid woman that sees sin everywhere and the need of self-inflicting punishment.
+When Carrie has her first period, she does not understand what is happening to her and her classmates humiliate her in the changing room.
 The spiteful Chris Hargensen videotapes Carrie with her cell phone and posts in Internet.
-Their teacher Ms. Desjardin punishes the students and Chris challenges her and is suspended and consequently she can not go to the prom.
-Meanwhile Carrie discovers that she has telekinesis and leans how to control her ability.
+Their teacher Ms. Desjardin punishes the students, but when Chris challenges her, she is suspended and consequently she can not go to the prom.
+Meanwhile Carrie discovers that she has telekinesis and learns how to control her ability.
 The popular Sue Snell feels bad with her attitude towards Carrie and asks her boyfriend Tommy Ross to invite Carrie to go with him to the prom to make up for what she did to Carrie.
 But Chris and her boyfriend Billy Nolan plot an evil prank with her friends to seek vengeance for Carrie with tragic consequences.
 Written by